Kikono1014/CustomBluetoothController/README.md

 ]
 ```

+# Notes
+This program was made for Linux.

-Note that you would need to disable all system reactions if you don't want to change volume during entering the sequence.
+Note that you would need to disable all system reactions to headphone input if you don't want to change volume while entering the sequence.
 You can remap same behaviour for single command sequence.